knative/docs/community/samples/serving/helloworld-dart/README.md

 1. To find the IP address for your service, use these commands to get the ingress IP for your cluster.
-If your cluster is new, it may take sometime for the service to get asssigned an external IP address.
+If your cluster is new, it may take sometime for the service to get assigned an external IP address.

    ```shell
    # In Knative 0.2.x and prior versions, the `knative-ingressgateway` service was used instead of `istio-ingressgateway`.